diadba/M.S.-Data-Analytics/D205 - Data Acquisition/README.md

-This class was satisfied by transferring in the field certification "OCASQL12C - Coots, Anthony.pdf".
+This course was satisfied by transferring in the field certification "OCASQL12C - Coots, Anthony.pdf".